The September 11 terror attacks “changed everything,” according to some.

 Perkins started working on it after his second marriage and birth of his daughter Jessica, but decides instead to accept what amounts to a bribe to keep the project unfinished and unpublished.

-He works in the energy field for a time in the 80s, deciding eventually that advocating for nuclear energy may not be the best way to go, and picks up the story after the two planes flew into the towers.
+He works in the energy field for a time in the 80s, deciding eventually that advocating for nuclear energy is not the best way to go, and picks up the story after the two planes flew into the towers.

-Confessions contains an epilogue, some recommendations for action, and a timeline of key personal and professional events in his life.
+Confessions contains an epilogue, recommendations for action, and a timeline of key personal and professional events in Perkins’ life.
 He closes the work by citing both Tom Paine in Common Sense and Thomas Jefferson’s fabled words to begin the Declaration of Independence.

 In the end, Confessions does pull back the veil on the workings of the global economic system from the late 60s to the 80s, with a reminder in the epilogue that Bechtel and Halliburton’s strong connections to the Reagan and Bush White Houses that the ties still run deep.
 This is the book’s most distinctive and sobering aspect.
 The confessional dimension works less well, but still brings the reader along to the end.